Thousands of military families struggle with food insecurity - NewsBreak

 “It’s a shocking truth that’s known to many food banks across the United States,” said Vince Hall, Feeding America’s government relations officer.
 “This should be the cause of deep embarrassment.”

-The group estimates that 29% of troops in the most junior enlisted ranks faced food insecurity during the previous year.In gun debate, Rittenhouse verdict unlikely to be last word
+The group estimates that 29% of troops in the most junior enlisted ranks faced food insecurity during the previous year.UPDATE: UPD working with Mon County prosecutors for charges in reported Mountainlair arson

 “It is what it is,” said James Bohannon, 34, a Naval E4 (petty officer third class) in San Diego who relies on food assistance to keep his two daughters fed.